siunam321/CTF-Writeups/Proving-Grounds-Play/Pwned1/README.md

 ## Introduction

 Welcome to my another writeup!
-In this Offensive Security's Proving Grounds Play **Sumo** machine, there are tons of stuff that's worth learning!
+In this Offensive Security's Proving Grounds Play **Pwned1** machine, there are tons of stuff that's worth learning!
 Without further ado, let's dive in.

 ## Background